 - 1 tsp vanilla extract

 For The Ganache

-While the cake is baking, heat pouring cream in a heavy-bottomed saucepan till it starts bubbling on low heat.
+- While the cake is baking, heat pouring cream in a heavy-bottomed saucepan till it starts bubbling on low heat.
 Add the chocolate and stir continuously for about 5 minutes till the ganache is glossy and smooth.
-Cool in saucepan.
+Cool in the saucepan.
 Pour over cooled cake.
-Cover frosted cake pan with aluminium foil and chill for an hour before serving.
+Cover frosted cake pan with aluminum foil and chill for an hour before serving.
 This helps the ganache to set.

 If you don’t have access to coffee liqueur or essence, use 1 teaspoon instant coffee mixed in 1 teaspoon water.

 Substituting wholemeal flour – For plain flour, just substitute directly for the wholemeal flour.
 If using self-raising flour, reduce baking powder to 1 teaspoon.